Time with your partner: changes

-When it comes to going out on a date or having a few hours together, you might need to plan the time.
-It’s OK to ask a family member or friend for help if you need someone to care for your child.
+When it comes to going out on a date or having a few hours together, you might need to plan ahead.
+It’s OK to ask a family member or friend for help if you need someone to care for your baby.
 Or you could consider using a babysitter you both feel comfortable with.

 It’s about a relationship, then when there’s a baby, suddenly it’s about three people, not two.
 It’s very much about working out three people’s needs.

 One of the biggest adjustments for dads is having less time to do their own thing.